-Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 sustainable economic activities.
+Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852

+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
 That Regulation does not lay down a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the

-Product name: VanEck Sustainable European Equal Weight UCITS ETF any environmental or social objective

-Legal entity identifier: 2549008OCRQQWIJZNT48
+Product name: VanEck European Equal Weight Screened UCITS ETF Legal entity identifier: 2549008OCRQQWIJZNT48